A Theoretical Framework for an Efficient Normalizing Flow-Based Solution to the Electronic Schrodinger Equation: Conclusions

 We have demonstrated a theoretical framework for efficiently solving the Electronic \Schrodinger{} Equation using normalizing flows.
 Using these flows allows us to sample efficiently from the wavefunction, thereby side-stepping the need for time-consuming MCMC approaches to sampling.
-The framework's construction does not easily admit extensions to either diffusion models \citep{yang2023diffusion} or flow-matching \citep{lipman2022flow}, both of which are very powerful and useful techniques.
-Future work will focus on adapting the framework to accommodate one or both of these methods.
+Future work will focus on using diffusion techniques \citep{yang2023diffusion} to model wavefunctions, which is not straightforward due to the need to maintain the requisite quantum mechanical properties; and on adapting flow-matching \citep{lipman2022flow} and related techniques for the optimization of the variational objective.